muratk3n/thirdwave/en/tweets/2020/week5.md

 Excellent.
 More of this.
 Total job killer.

 But, I have to make this clear, this is still an example of weak AI, not a "thinking machine".
-The task sounds very focused, which suits Deep Shit approaches so 1 can get training data easily.
+The task sounds very focused where 1 can get training data easily which suits Deep Shit approaches.

 "But several months ago, a new worker joined the team.
 Stationed behind protective glass, a robot using three suction cups at the end of its